Are Different Eyes Dangerous for Dogs?

-Heterochromia is a difference in the color of the eyes, skin, or hair due to lack or excess melanin.
+Heterochromia is a difference in the color of the eyes, skin, or hair due to a lack or excess melanin.

-Heterochromia of the eyes may be:
+Heterochromia of the Eyes May Be

 - complete: when the iris of one eye is different in color from the other.
 For example, one eye is brown, the other is blue;

 - partial, sector: when the iris is colored differently.
 For example, when the iris is brown, there are blue spots.

 This feature is found in humans and animals and can be congenital or acquired.

 Different eye color gives a special zest to the appearance, its charm.
 Heterochromia has helped many famous people to gain popularity, and ‘different eyes’ cats and dogs are very much appreciated in the world of pets!

 In animals, complete heterochromia is more common, with one eye blue.